aasirotkin/aero/README.md

-I have tried to describe all classes inside every file, so if you are interested in it, you will find more detail explanation inside every file.
+I have tried to describe all classes inside every file, so if you are interested in it, you will find more detailed explanation inside every file.